Judicial, Executive and Legislative Advisory and Consultative Council

-The Judicial Executive Legislative Advisory and Consultative Council (JELACC) of the Philippines is a body created by a Memorandum of Agreement (MOA) signed on May 13, 2008, which serves as "the forum and venue for the representatives of the 3 branches of the government to undertake measures on matters affecting the primacy of the rule of law, specifically tastked to identify the problems and issues, formulate solutions, and to implement them."
+The Judicial, Executive and Legislative Advisory and Consultative Council (JELACC) of the Philippines is a body created by a memorandum of agreement (MOA) signed on May 13, 2008, which serves as "the forum and venue for the representatives of the 3 branches of the government to undertake measures on matters affecting the primacy of the rule of law, specifically tasked to identify the problems and issues, formulate solutions, and to implement them."
 The historical move which was aimed "to strengthen the consultation and coordination among the three branches of government in upholding the rule of law."
-Jelacc was the brainchild of Kiko Pangilinan, first proposed on the July 16–17, 2007 Manila Hotel Summit on Extrajudicial killings and forced disappearances in the Philippines.
+JELACC was the brainchild of Francis Pangilinan, first proposed on the July 16–17, 2007, Manila Hotel summit on extrajudicial killings and forced disappearances in the Philippines.